Arunangsh/HAND_CRICKET-org-PRE-RELEASE-/README.md

 Download the JAR file
  from this repository.

-Double-click the HandCricket2.0.jar file OR run it from terminal/cmd:
+Double-click the HandCricket.jar file OR run it from terminal/cmd:

-java -jar HandCricket2.0.jar
+java -jar HandCricket.jar

 How to Play